To change your logo go to the 'Page Master' under the 'Design' menu

 To have someone work out an itinerary for you, go to the Traveline Scotland website.
 Excellent.
 You can also phone them on 0871 200 2233.

-If you really get stuck, then Coastal Connection based in Oban will get you there in one of their RIBS, but best if there is a good number of you as it costs £250 for two hours, and takes up to 12 people.
+If you really get stuck, then Coastal Connection based in Oban will get you there in one of their RIBs, more economical if there are up to 12 you as it costs £250 for two hours.